By Michael W. Howell

-“Remember, democracy never last long.
-It soon wastes, exhaust, and murders itself.
+“Remember, democracy never lasts long.
+It soon wastes exhaust, and murders itself.
 There never was a democracy yet that did not commit suicide. “– John Adams

 There are many other quotes you can look up on your own time as it pertains to the difference of Republic vs. Democracy, but I feel the clear platform can be established by now concerning their thoughts on the Republic.

 Now let’s define the two.
 What is a Republic?
 What is a democracy?
 In the Constitutional Republic, such as America, the individuals’ rights are protected and cannot be voted or taken away.
 In a democracy, I believe Thomas Jefferson as stated above, has given us the best definition.
 To paraphrase him, it is simply when fifty – one percent rule over the remaining forty-nine percent.
 This is a slippery slope that was foreseen by the founders.